chreinhardt/how_to_install_pkdgrav3/README.md

 cmake ../pkdgrav3
 make -j nthreads
 ```
 where *nthreads* is the number of threads by make.
+This produces the binary file ``` pkdgrav ``` in the build folder.

 *Note:* If you have any problem with those steps check the README files in the folder ``` pkdgrav3 ```.

+## Running
+Make a folder which contains the pkdgrav3 binary, a tipsy binary file with initial conditions and a parameter file.